 Colorado CPM is designed to enhance skills and abilities that participants need to deal with "real world" problems and situations.
 Collectively, the courses in the Colorado CPM curriculum address the following competency areas:

 - Strategic Planning & Management

 - Managing Crises, Emergencies, and Disasters

 - Management Fundamentals and Emerging Trends

 - Leadership in Organizations

 Graduate credits are available to CPM graduates interested in pursuing a Master in Public Administration (MPA) or a Master in Criminal Justice (MCJ) degree through CU Denver’s School of Public Affairs.

 What current students are saying about the Colorado CPM program:

 "Living out of the Denver Metro area made the CPM program perfect for my educational needs.
 The convenient class schedule provided me with an affordable educational opportunity not available anywhere else.
 The classes built upon my previous education and experience to make me more effective as a leader and administrator for the City of Fort Morgan.
-I would highly recommend this program to anyone who is considering a program that will help them advance in there career in the public or non-profit service."
+I would highly recommend this program to anyone who is considering a program that will help them advance in their career in the public or nonprofit service."